 OmniCyber Security have been appointed as an independent auditor by the IASME Consortium for the IASME standard for those companies that wish to demonstrate a higher level of commitment to cyber security, rather than following the self-assessment route.
 IASME is a realistic and affordable way for SMEs to prove that they are following best security practice.

-IASME is the most cost-effective way to raise security defences, to meet with government standards.
+IASME is the most cost-effective way to raise security defences and meet government standards IT security.
 For small companies, IASME accreditation is seen as the best route to achieve satisfactory cybersecurity defences.